ctoruno/LAC-Reports/Outputs/Bolivia/Method/Bolivia_method.md

                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
                                     The General Population Poll in Bolivia represents an achieved total sample size of 1,000 interviews distributed proportionally across nine departments.
-Capture Consulting based the sampling frame on the 2020 projected population figures from the National Statistics Institute, acquiring a proportionally stratified sample by department, age, gender, socioeconomic status, and level of urbanization .
+Captura Consulting based the sampling frame on the 2020 projected population figures from the National Statistics Institute, acquiring a proportionally stratified sample by department, age, gender, socioeconomic status, and level of urbanization .
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English and Spanish, can be found in the Appendix of this report.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLING</b></p>
                                 <p class="mb-4">
                                     Departments and cities were selected to achieve a nationally representative sample of the country.
 Within cities and towns, neighborhoods were selected as the primary sampling unit using probability proportional to size sampling.
-In urban neighborhoods, enumeration areas were randomly selected.
-In rural neighborhoods, surveyors constructed the first enumeration area around a central point and selected additional sampling units from the surrounding area, moving in a clockwise direction.
-The number of interviews per enumeration area was determined by the population distribution in each primary sampling unit.
+Within each neighborhood, enumeration areas were constructed around randomly selected sampling points and the number of interviews per enumeration area was determined by the population distribution in each primary sampling unit.
 Within each enumeration area, survey administrators performed a systematic random route to sample households and used a Kish grid to select respondents.
 If the selected respondent declined to be interviewed or otherwise did not meet the characteristics of the target quota, the interviewer moved on to the next household.
                                 </p>
                             </div>
                         </div>